fasiha/yamanote/README.md

 # <ruby>Yama<rt>山</rt></ruby><ruby>no<rt>の</rt></ruby><ruby>te<rt>手</rt></ruby>

+Closed server: https://yamanote.glitch.me.
+For an invite, [contact](https://fasiha.github.io/#contact) me or open an [issue](https://github.com/fasiha/yamanote/issues)!

+See [Setup](#setup) instructions below for easy deploy to Glitch or your own server!

+## Introduction

 > I don’t know if all people are aware that if you write for the media regularly, you *forget* what you write the second you write it, because you’re on to the next thing.
 And a *lot* of people forget what you write the second you write it because they’re on to reading the next thing. —[“The Pandemic’s Effect on Language”](https://www.booksmartstudios.org/p/the-pandemics-effect-on-language), *Lexicon Valley* podcast, September 22, 2021 (18:30).

-## Introduction

 I read a lot of stuff online.